pyinat/naturtag/README.md

 ## Usage

 ### GUI
-The main interface for this project is still a work in progress.
+Naturtag is primarily a desktop application.
 It includes an interface for selecting and tagging images:

 ![Screenshot](assets/screenshots/image-selector.png)